Amazon Music HD offers lossless streaming starting at $12.99 per month

 Sponsored Links

-Set to live inside the existing Amazon Music Unlimited app, available for iOS, Android, the web and Amazon's Fire and Echo devices, Music HD is rolling out starting today in the US, UK, Germany and Japan.
+Set to live inside the existing Amazon Music app, available for iOS, Android, the web and Amazon's Fire and Echo devices, Music HD is rolling out starting today in the US, UK, Germany and Japan.
 Here in the States, the streaming service will cost $12.99 per month for Amazon Prime members, or $14.99 for regular customers.
 If you're one of the "tens of millions" already paying for Music Unlimited, that means you only have to shell out $5 more per month for the new hi-res, lossless audio subscription.
 And, for those who haven't paid for its music-streaming service yet, Amazon is offering new subscribers a free 90-day trial to Music HD.

 Steve Boom, VP of Amazon Music, told Engadget that the company wanted to launch Music HD because even though streaming services give people access to millions of songs on demand, they're not listening these tunes as it was intended.
 "We're not hearing music the way the artist records it in the studio," he said.
 "It means you're missing out on highs of music, lows of music, the details in the music."
 He added that Amazon has spent a lot of time talking to consumers and artists, who both agree they want a better, higher quality listening experience.